BrandonReynolds5/CS635-M6-Project3/documentation/README.md

 You can run the interpreter from the root directory by passing a turtle program file as a command line argument.
 All turtle programs can be found in the 'turtle_programs' directory.

+## Running the Interpreter

+You can run the interpreter with a custom gui as well.
+This gui will allow users to load in text files with the instructions to help navigate a turtle.

 ### Basic Usage

+Command Line:
 python main.py <turtle_program>

+GUI:
+python gui.py

 ### Example
 python main.py turtle_programs/square.txt

 ### Running Without Arguments
-If you run the interpreter without providing a program file, a simple demo program will be executed automatically.
+If you run the interpreter through command line without providing a program file, a simple demo program will be executed automatically.

 ## Running the Test Suite